 October through mid-January:

-Schools conduct nominating process.
+Schools conduct internal nominating process.
 Application deadlines vary by school.

 - Nuclear Policy

-- Middle East Studies—Strong reading fluency and the ability to do academic as well as online research in Arabic essential.
+- Middle East—Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

-- Japan Studies (Asia Program)—Japanese reading skills required.
+- Asia Program (China)—Mandarin Chinese reading skills required.

-- Russian and Eurasian Studies—Excellent Russian reading skills required.
+- Russia and Eurasia—Excellent Russian reading skills required.